Last updated: May 2026 · Written from 18 months of hands-on experience growing four Calathea varieties at home

 | Drooping leaves | Underwatering or cold damage | Check soil moisture; move away from cold |

-| Fine webbing on leaves | Spider mites | Wash leaves; increase humidity; treat with neem oil |
+| Fine webbing on leaves | Spider mites | Wash leaves; raise humidity; treat with neem oil |

 | New leaves damaged when unfurling | Humidity fluctuations or pests | Stabilize environment; check for hidden pests |